kanisterio/kanister/docs/tasks/logs.rst

 To run the provided commands, access to a Kubernetes cluster using the ``kubectl`` and ``helm`` command-line tools is required.

-Follow the instructions in the :ref:`helm` page to deploy Kanister on the cluster.
+Follow the instructions in the installation_ page to deploy Kanister on the cluster.

 Deployments Setup